 4.3.3.
 The facility under assessment shall demonstrate equivalence by fulfilling the following criteria:

-(i) For each exercise tyre i, the abrasion level index ALIFUA,TF,i obtained by the facility under assessment and adjusted by the transfer function differs from the baseline value by no more than ±[0.25]:
+(i) For each exercise tyre i, the abrasion level index obtained by the facility under assessment ALIFUA,i (without corrections for circuits ALICUA,i, but adjusted by the transfer function for drums ALIDUA,TF,i) differs from the baseline value by no more than ±[0.25]:

-ΔALI= abs(ALIFUA,TF,i-ALIbaseline,i)≤0.25
+ΔALI= abs(ALIFUA,i-ALIbaseline,i)≤0.25

 (ii) The root mean square deviation RMSE between baseline and facility under assessment for all exercise tyres shall be less than or equal to [0.12]:

-RMSE=1ni=1nALIFUA,TF,i-ALIbaseline,i2≤0.12
+RMSE=1ni=1nALIFUA,i-ALIbaseline,i2≤0.12

-(iii) For the case that a specific transfer function is calculated, for all exercise tyres, the correlation coefficient (R²) between the results of the facility under assessment and the baselines shall be greater than [0.80].
+(iii) For the case that a specific transfer function is calculated, in addition to the previous criteria, for all exercise tyres, the correlation coefficient (R²) between the results of the facility under assessment and the baselines shall be greater than [0.80].
 The correlation coefficient shall be calculated using the Ordinary Least Squares (OLS) method between the results of the facility under assessment and the baseline values, according to the following formula:

-R2=1-i=1n(ALIFUA,TF,i-ALIbaseline,i)2i=1nALIbaseline,i-ALIbaseline 2
+R2=1-i=1n(ALIFUA,i-ALIbaseline,i)2i=1nALIbaseline,i-ALIbaseline 2

 where